longevityframework/longevity/longevity/src/jekyll/manual/query/index.md

 layout: page
 ---

-Longevity queries provide you with a way to retrieve multiple persistent objects, either [all at once](retrieve-by.html), or [in a stream](stream-by.html).
+Longevity queries provide you with a way to retrieve multiple persistent objects, either [with a blocking API](retrieve-by.html), or [in a stream](stream-by.html).

 To build queries, you can either use the query DSL, or you can assemble them by hand using the classes and factory methods in package